 - The referees read the submission and measure its novelty, impact and correctness, and each returns a review to the Associate Editor.

 - The Associate Editor collects the reviews and makes a recommendation to the Editor-in-Chief on the acceptability of the submission.

 - The Editor-in-Chief, based on the reviews and Associate Editor's recommendation decides on the acceptability of the submission, and communicates the decision together with the Associate Editor's comments and referees reviews to the author.

-- In case of a paper taking part in the reproducing computational results activity - RCR , the associate editor and the editor in chief will assign a reviewer to the paper.
-This reviewer will get in contact with the authors to reproduce the results of the paper and to evaluate the artifacts.
-This activity will take part in parallel to the usual reviewing process typically when the paper has been accepted or is close to being accepted.
-If the paper is accepted and the research results could be successfully reproduced, a short report will be published alongside the original paper and the paper will be assigned one or several of the ACM reproducibility badges.
+- In case of a paper taking part in the replicating computational results activity - RCR , the associate editor and the editor in chief will assign a reviewer to the paper.
+This reviewer will get in contact with the authors to replicate the results of the paper and to evaluate the artifacts.
+This activity will take part independently of the usual reviewing process typically when the paper has been accepted or is close to being accepted.
+If the paper is accepted and the research results could be successfully replicated, a short report will be published alongside the original paper and the paper will be assigned one or several of the ACM reproducibility badges.
 For facilitating the replication of the computational results and the evaluation of the artifacts the authors are encouraged to follow the submission guidelines given below.

 - For papers on which the Editor-in-Chief has a conflict, the role of Editor-in-Chief is assigned to a Past-Editor-in-Chief.

 Please note that the RCR initiative is an open reviewing process in which both reviewers and authors are known to each other.
 The RCR reviewing will start typically after the research paper has been or is close to being accepted.
 To support an efficient replication of computational results and evaluation of artifacts, please follow carefully the following guidelines: